graphql/graphql-spec/spec/Section 6 -- Execution.md

 ### Value Completion

 After resolving the value for a field, it is completed by ensuring it adheres to the expected return type.
-If the return type is another Object type, then the field execution process continues recursively.
+If the return type is another Object or Tagged type, then the field execution process continues recursively.

 CompleteValue(fieldType, fields, result, variableValues):
   * If the {fieldType} is a Non-Null type: